 Photo credit: @simplybeaming

 When you support your local florist, they funnel that money right back into building a beautiful community for you to live in.
-When you invest in your local flower farmer, they produce even more flowers which supports your local environment.
-Who doesn’t love driving by a beautiful outdoor flower market on their commute to work?
+When you invest in your local flower farmer, they produce even more flowers that support your local environment.
+Who doesn’t love driving by a beautiful outdoor flower field on their commute to work?
 What a wonderful gift you’ve been given to experience the insurmountable beauty of flowers, right in your own neighborhood.
 Here are more reasons why shopping locally really does make a big difference.

 Give Your Neighbor a Hand